CONDO-HOTELS Phase 2

 This is a huge topic, and it is covered on this website.
 For non-residents, the page on Taxes and fees will give you all sorts of information on what to expect when owning a rental property in Whistler.
 Non-residents: Taxes and Fees

-Is there GST on the purchase of a Phase 2?
+Is there GST on phase 2?

-Non-Residents: Withholding Tax
+Non-Residents: Withholding Tax on rentals

 Strata Documents